 But the industry continues to face the challenges and issues driven by technology, the economy and the increased complexity of the category.

 Last year Denise Shrivell at MediaScope and I organised “The State of The Media Industry” survey to garner the opinions of all parties including advertisers, media agencies and media owners, including their sales teams in order to prioritise the issues and solutions.
-The results were discussed at Mumbrella360 last year and you can see the discussion here.
+The results were discussed at Mumbrella360 last year.

 This year it is time to have your say again.